 I like to eat it fresh, but it needs a day or two days for the flavors to blend.
 This can also be hot packed for canning.

 Using a blender or food processor, put 1 each of all vegetables and pulse, until it is still chunky.
 Drain, reserving the liquid.
 Repeat until it is all done.
-Mix drained salsa, adding sugar and salt, and at this point, add some of the drained liquid to make it to suit your taste.

 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!